euwbah/musescore-xen-tuner/README.md

 ```

 This is the resulting data structure to be generated after parsing a tuning config staff/system text annotation.

-The Nth entry of auxList represents the Nth auxiliary `accChainsToCheckSame` to pass into the `chooseNextNote` function. `auxList[0]` is `null`, representing the default up/down which includes all accidental chains.

 #### `TuningConfigLookup`